When it comes to birds, many species can make for a great pet. They’re all unique in their own way, which is the best part.

 Training a budgie is not as hard as training some larger species, yet they’re still pretty smart.
 They can learn their names fairly quickly and love to interact with humans.
 If you want to teach your budgie tricks or songs (like the canaries), then consider buying him a whistle device or clicker so he learns them faster.
 You can also let him watch you perform tricks so he mimics you.

 As their name implies, lovebirds are quite playful and social, so you should consider keeping them in pairs.
 They’re not as loud or messy as other parrots, which makes them a good choice for those who live in apartments; they also require fewer toys than larger birds, so it’s less of a hassle to clean up after them.

 They look pretty cool too, with their bright colors and small size, so it’s quite a sight to see them flying freely in the wild.
-If you’re looking for something that will keep you busy at work, then consider getting yourself an interesting lovebird toy; they can even be trained to do some tricks!
+If you’re looking for something that will keep you busy, then consider getting yourself an interesting lovebird; they can even be trained to do some tricks!

 A lovebird diet consists of seed blocks, pellets, millet spray, veggies, leafy greens (such as parsley), and lots of fruit treats such as berries and melons.
 You don’t have to worry much about their diet since most lovebirds eat almost everything you give them (as long as it’s healthy).

 The only thing you need to watch out for is them getting too fat, which is rather difficult since they’re naturally skinny.
 You can let the bird free-feed as long as it maintains a healthy weight.
 If you notice some extra fluff, then remove the food bowl for a bit (try a day or two), and he’ll lose the weight.

 - Related Read: DIY Treats Your Lovebird Will Love